Beef Stroganoff Pasta Bake

 Stroganoff pasta bake with leftover roast beef

-A pasta bake is always welcome at our house and this Stroganoff pasta is the current fave!
+Who loves a pasta bake?
+It is always welcome at our house and this Beef Stroganoff Pasta Bake is the current fave!
 I came up with this recipe as a way to use leftover roast beef (from my Slow Cooker Beef recipe).

-Close up on pasta bake with beef and mushrooms
+Close up on Beef Stroganoff Pasta Bake with beef and mushrooms, garnished with chopped parsley

 Stroganoff Origins